denten-books/plain-text/3-format.md

-Digital Millennium Copyright Act (DMCA) criminalize the circumvention of such systems, even in cases where the reader owns the smart document outright.[^ln3-DMCA1] The smart document limits reading practice to the "manner specified. " The reader holds no rights to comprehension at depth.
+Digital Millennium Copyright Act (DMCA) criminalize the circumvention of such systems, even in cases where the reader owns the smart document outright.[^ln3-DMCA1] The smart document limits reading practice to the "manner" specified.
+The reader holds no rights to comprehension at depth.
 Unsanctioned modes of access to the material are deemed illicit.
 Contrast this with the ownership of a paper text, which places no such limits on access or interpretation.

-The DMCA stipulates that "no person shall circumvent a technological measure that effectively controls access to a work protected under this title."[^ln3-DMCA3] The letter of the law further specifies that to "circumvent a technological measure," in this case, means "to descramble a
+The DMCA stipulates that "No person shall circumvent a technological measure that effectively controls access to a work protected under this title."[^ln3-DMCA3] The letter of the law further specifies that to "circumvent a technological measure," in this case, means "to descramble a